 - You'll need to wait until you've been notified that you've been verified before placing an order.

-- To buy Bitcoin, log into the site and selecting the amount of Bitcoin that you want to buy.
-You can enter the amount in either New Zealand Dollars (NZD) or a specific amount denominated in Bitcoin (BTC).
+- To buy Bitcoin, log into the site, navigate to the Bitcoin product page, and enter the amount of Bitcoin that you want to buy.
+You can enter the amount in either New Zealand Dollars (NZD - fiat currency) or a specific amount denominated in Bitcoin (BTC - cryptocurrency).

-- Then, click the "Order" button and follow the instructions on the next screen.
+- For the final step, simply click the "Order" button and follow the payment instructions on the next screen.

 Example of finding your BTC wallet address in Jaxx